ksihja/datasciencecoursera/GettingAndCleaningData/README.md

 Processing steps in run_analysis(), scrip itself contains more detailed information connected to each of the steps below:

-1. Download [Human Activity Recognition Using Smartphones Dataset](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip) (HARUS for short later in text).
+0. Download [Human Activity Recognition Using Smartphones Dataset](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip) (HARUS for short later in text).
-2. Read in the R all files that are needed for Step 1 of assignment: "Merges the training and the test sets to create one data set" (UCI HAR Dataset//train/X_train.txt, train/y_train.txt, train/subject_train.txt, /test/X_test.txt, test/y_test.txt, test/subject_test.txt )
+1. Read all files that are needed for Step 1 of assignment: "Merges the training and the test sets to create one data set" .
+Needed files in this step are UCI HAR Dataset/train/X_train.txt,  UCI HAR Dataset/train/y_train.txt,  UCI HAR Dataset/train/subject_train.txt,  UCI HAR Dataset/test/X_test.txt,  UCI HAR Dataset/test/y_test.txt and UCI HAR Dataset/test/subject_test.txt.
+Training files containing subject ids, activity ids and measuresof  featurevectors are then combined into one data.frame.
+Every training data file has 7352 rows so these can be attached together with cbind().
+Files in test set has 2947 rows so these are also combined with cbind().
+Lastly combined traing data and test data are attached together by adding combined test data after combine training data row by row.

 __README.md__ (this file): Overview of all files in this directory